 The Haunted History of The College of William & Mary

-The College of William & Mary is the second oldest higher education school in the country after Harvard University.
-The school was founded in 1693 and has the oldest college building in continuous use, the Sir Christopher Wren Building, from 1693 until the present day.
-The school has seen over 300 years of wars, struggles, and tragedies.
-Is it any wonder that there are supposedly ghosts that haunt the campus?
+The College of William & Mary is the second oldest college in the country after Harvard University.
+The school was founded in 1693 and has the oldest college building in continuous use, the Sir Christopher Wren Building.
+Students have roamed these halls from 1693 until the present day.

 The Brief History of William & Mary

-The College of William and Mary was founded in 1693 with charter letters from King William the III and Queen Mary II of England.
+The College of William and Mary was founded in 1693 with charter letters from King William III and Queen Mary II of England.
 At this time, the entire college was just the building we now know as the Sir Christopher Wren Building (or only the Wren Building).
 In the 1700s, the Indian School was built to educate Native American boys.

-The Hauntings of William & Mary College:
+Hauntings of the College of William and Mary

-The school was closed in 1862 because most of the professors and students left to join the Confederate Army.
-The Wren Building was converted into a barracks and hospital for the Confederates.
 Lack of medicine and painkillers meant that men with severe wounds were left to die, and many did.
 Doctors didn’t understand at that time how germs could infect wounds and kill people with dirty instruments.

 In fact, during the Civil War, especially on large battlefields (like the Battle of Shiloh), it was common for men’s wounds to give off an ethereal in the dark!
 The light was called Angel’s Glow but was dismissed as superstition.
-Since the Civil war, we now know that certain bacteria give off natural light (bioluminescence).
-So, these bacteria would eat away the narcotic flesh, leaving only clean, healthy wounds behind.
-Soldiers with this glow would fare better and had better chances of survival.
+We now know that certain bacteria give off natural light (bioluminescence).

 Glowing bacteria, however, could not help the soldiers when the Union forces overwhelmed them and captured the building.
 The Union burned it down so Confederate snipers could not use it for cover.